Bethenny Frankel, 49, Flaunts Tight Physique In Fruit-Themed Bikini: ‘Sun’s Out, Cherries Out’

 Bethenny Frankel is on a boat, and her fans are loving the bikini snap she shared during the outing.

 The 49-year-old took to Instagram on Friday to share the revealing snaps, which showed her sitting on the back of a boat as it left a foamy white wake behind it while traveling through the water.
-The reality television star and entrepreneur wore pink sunglasses and a large hat — even though it appeared a bit overcast in the photo she shared — and showed off plenty of skin in the viral photos.
+The reality television star and entrepreneur wore pink sunglasses and a large hat — even though it appeared a bit overcast in the photo she shared — and showed off plenty of skin in the photos.

 The blue plaid bikini was decorated with cherries, which Frankel noted in the caption of the photo.
-The two-piece was flattering for Frankel, showing off her very washboard abs and well-toned tight arms.
+The two-piece flattered Frankel’s physique as she showed off her washboard abs and well-toned arms.

-Frankel shared a second picture that offered a slightly different view than the first, showing her flashing a wide smile as she held onto her hat with both hands to keep it from being blown into the water.
+The former Real Housewives of New York City star shared a second picture that offered a slightly different view than the first, showing her flashing a wide smile as she held onto her hat with both hands to keep it from being blown into the water.

 “I can only dream of striving to reach this level of grace and perfection,” one person wrote.